StepanUhlir/AC-IB-dynamics365smb-docs/business-central/AC-ProductivityPack/ac-parcels.md

 ms.author: v-makune
 ---

-# AC Parcels - Balikobot Integration
+# Parcels - Balikobot Integration
 > Update: 08.04.2022

-The AC Parcels addon is used to create shipments and directly print labels of selected shipping angent, send shipment data to the shipping angent and order the actual parcel collection.
+The Parcels addon is used to create shipments and directly print labels of selected shipping angent, send shipment data to the shipping angent and order the actual parcel collection.
 With this extension, the process of processing and creating shipments sent to customers is accelerated.
 This addon uses the API of the Balikobot service.

 This addon is built on the basis of reading barcode (numbers) of charged documents.
 Shipments can be created from posted sales shipments and invoices.
 If the user will create a shipment from an invoiced sales delivery, the shipment will be created without COD and from invoices with COD.